-This study was carried out to establish the difficulties facing the teaching of learners with low vision in Casarani division, Nairobi district.
-The quantitative approach and the survey strategy were used to collect he numerical data.
-A sample of 20 researchers responded to the questionnaires which were later nalyzed using tables.
+This study was carried out to establish the difficulties facing the teaching of learners with low vision in Kasarani division, Nairobi district.
+The quantitative approach and the survey strategy were used to collect the numerical data.
+A sample of 12/15 researchers responded to the questionnaires which were later analyzed using tables.

-The probably sampling technique was employed to get the sample for the study revealed that there is great ack of materials and equipment in regular primary school .the study also revealed that there is lack of qualified personnel to teach learners with low vision.
+The probably sampling technique was employed to get the sample for the study.
+The finding of the study revealed that there is great lack of materials and equipment in regular primary schools.
+The study also revealed that there is lack of qualified personnel to teach learners with low vision.
 There is also poor parental involvement and collaboration with other stakeholders in the education of learners with low vision.

-The recommendations made on the findings of the study were to train more personnel for teaching learners with low vision and equip the schools with material and equipments necessary for the education of learners with low vision.
+The recommendations made on the findings of the study were to train more personnel for teaching learners with low vision and equip the schools with materials and equipments necessary for the education of learners with low vision.
 The learners with low vision should be taken regular schools in the name of inclusive education and this should be intensively carried out by the government.